-How to carve a turkey offers step by step instructions on how to pull off a Thanksgiving platter that’s more like a centerpiece than a chainsaw massacre.
-Here’s what to do to look like a pro.
+How to carve a turkey like a pro offers easy, step by step instructions on how to present a Thanksgiving platter that’ll elicit oohs and aahs and ensure your dinner looks more like a centerpiece than a chainsaw massacre.

 Year-Round Roasting | Weldon Owen, 2014

-Chances are having to relearn how to carve a turkey each year ranks among the Thanksgiving rituals folks tend to dread the most, right up there with having to restrain your husband from arguing politics with your uncle and shushing your mother before she tells you yet again that she knows the perfect haircut for you.
-But here’s the thing.
-Carving a turkey actually isn’t that hard.
-It’s just a matter of knowing the most efficient way to carve a turkey by following the simple, step-by-step instructions we share below.
-Because not stressing about the carving affords you more patience for all those other holiday rituals, which in turn makes your Thanksgiving dinner—the turkey carving part, anyways—as Rockwell-ian as possible.
-Originally published November 18, 2015. —Renee Schettler Rossi
+Reacquainting oneself with how to carve a turkey each year has to rank among the Thanksgiving performances folks tend to dread the most.
+Right up there with restraining your significant other from discussing politics with your uncle and quietly enduring your mother reminding you, yet again, of what hairstyle would look flattering on you.
+Thankfully, unlike family dynamics, carving a turkey is actually within your control.
+And it’s not as hard as you’d expect.
+It’s just a matter of knowing the right technique.
+Like the one explained in straightforward, step-by-step instructions below.
+Because not stressing about how to carve the turkey affords you SO MUCH more patience for all those other holiday rituals.
+Which in turn makes your Thanksgiving dinner—the turkey carving part, anyways—as Rockwell-ian as possible. —Renee Schettler Rossi

 Divvy the carving into the following steps, doing them in the order below.